jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Giant Mantis.md

 RacialMods: +4 Perception, +4 Stealth (+12 in forests)
 Languages:
 SQ:
+SpecialAbilities:
+  Lunge (Ex): >
-SpecialAbilities: Lunge (Ex) A giant mantis's limbs are capable of reaching much farther than normal for a creature of its size.
+    A giant mantis's limbs are capable of reaching much farther than normal for a creature of its size.
 As a fullattack action, it can make a single attack with its claws at double its normal reach.
 When a giant mantis attacks with a claw in this manner, it gains a +4 bonus on its attack roll.
 A giant mantis cannot make attacks of opportunity with its lunge.
+  Mandibles (Ex): >
-Mandibles (Ex) A giant mantis that grabs a foe can make a bite attack against that foe as a secondary attack.
+    A giant mantis that grabs a foe can make a bite attack against that foe as a secondary attack.
 The mantis's bite is a +0 attack that inflicts 1d6+1 points of damage on a hit.
+  Sudden Strike (Ex): >
-Sudden Strike (Ex) A giant mantis is particularly adept at moving quickly when its foes are surprised.
+    A giant mantis is particularly adept at moving quickly when its foes are surprised.
 During a surprise round, a giant mantis may act as if it had a full round to act, rather than just one standard action.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: